damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 **Remember to inform applicants about what stage they are in.** So, for example, if in the hiring process for the particular position / team you've agreed that there will be four stages, be sure to inform the applicant of where they are in the process during each call / stage: "You are in stage X and will be moving to stage Y next."

-**The process can differ from team to team, and from position to position.
-If an applicant submits a resume to a particular position, and is later moved into an open application, send a short update notifying them that their process may be slightly different or delayed.
+**The process can differ from team to team and from position to position.
+If an applicant submits a resume to a particular position and is later moved into an open application, send a short update notifying them that their process may be slightly different or delayed.
-TODO Update each job description with the process specific to that role.
+TODO: Update each job description with the process specific to that role.

 **Send Calendly link of the next person in the process.** If you have decided to move the applicant on in the process, save time by sending the next interviewer's Calendly link to the applicant.
 This saves the time it would otherwise take the next interviewer to send the link.